SirMekus/zam/ReadMe.md

 composer require sirmekus/zam
 ```

 and you're in.
 Please note that if you use Laravel framework then this package may clash with it because there exists functions with similar names as in Laravel.
+Zam, in Igbo language, means **"Answer Me"** and it does this exactly.

 ---